What Is Hazard Insurance And Is It Just Home Insurance

 - The Value of your home

-Other factors to think about are homes made of stone or brick could receive a discount.
+Other factors to think about are homes made of stone or brick that could receive a discount.
 If your home is built using wood and especially if your home is in a dry area where wildfires are possible you most likely will not see a discount and will possibly pay more.
 Certain security features installed in your home could also lead to a premium discount.

 Your policy limits and deductible will also affect your premium.
 Just like with car insurance, if you have a high policy limit with a lower deductible you will most likely pay more for your monthly premium.
 Policy limits can all be customized when purchasing your premium.

 Insurance Advisors Of St. Louis have a group of independent insurance agents that will help you through the entire homeowners, hazard, and perils insurance process.
 We will find the best policy for your home and the best price since we have many companies to choose from.